lpsinger/userguide/content.rst

   * `source localization`_
   * (...)

-The alert may also contain a `data quality assessment`_ .
+The alert may also contain a `data quality assessment`_.

-The alerts are not going to release quantitative estimates of intrinsic properties such as masses and spins, nor contain information on the GW strain or reconstructed waveforms.
+The purpose of the alerts is to allow for an effective electro-magnetic follow-up of the candidates: `quantitative intrinsic infomation on the sources that is not vital to this purpose`_ is thus not provided in the alerts.

 Alert update
 ------------